-First Fundamental Theorem of Welfare Economics: Assume that all individuals and firms are selfish price takers.
+First Fundamental Theorem of Welfare Economics: Assume that all individuals and firms are self-interested price takers.
 Then a competitive equilibrium is Pareto optimal.

 To illustrate the theorem, we focus on one simple version of it, set in a pure production economy.
-For a general version of the theorem, with both production and exchange, the reader can refer to Malinvaud (1972).
+For a general versions of the theorem, with both production and exchange, the reader can refer to Mas-Colell, Whinston & Green (1995).

 In a general equilibrium production economy model, there are K firms and m goods, but, for simplicity, no consumers.
+We write k = 1, 2, ..., K for the firms, and j = 1, 2, ..., m for the goods.
 Given a list of market prices, each firm chooses a feasible input-output vector y_k so as to maximize its profits.
 We adopt the usual sign convention for a firm's input-output vector y_k : $y{kj} < 0$ means firm k is a net user of good j, and $y{kj} > 0$ means firm k is a net producer of good j.
+When we add the amounts of good j over all the firms, $y{1j} + y{2j} + ... + y{Kj}$, we get the aggregate net amount of good j produced in the economy, if positive, and an aggregate net amount of good j used, if negative.
 What is feasible for firm k is defined by some fixed production possibility set Y_k .
 Under the sign convention on the input-output vector, if p is a vector of prices, firm k's profits are given by